22 Jun Sales Forecast vs. Demand Forecast — What is the Big Deal?

-Forecasting is a critical aspect of retailing, and yet, there is much confusion about the definition of sales forecasting vs. demand forecasting (as well as their respective benefits and drawbacks).
+Despite the fact that forecasting is a backbone of most retail organizations, there is still much confusion about the definition of a sales vs. demand forecast (as well as their respective benefits and drawbacks).

 Why is this distinction so important?

-This is because the two methods produce very different forecast accuracies — which results in the massive gap between those retailers that are flourishing in the digital age, and those that are rapidly sliding into the retail apocalypse.
+As we will explain, these two methods produce forecasts with a very different level of accuracy.
+This disparity in accuracy results in a massive performance gap between retailers who leverage advanced predictive analytics (like demand forecasting), and those that do not.
+The former are flourishing in the digital age, and the latter are rapidly sliding into the retail apocalypse.

-This has been the standard approach to retailing from the beginning of the industry itself, and although modern retailers have more data than ever (as well as new tools and business intelligence dashboards), sales-based forecasting is still the backbone of most retail organizations.
+Although modern retailers have more data than ever (as well as new tools and business intelligence dashboards), and can easily leverage more advanced and accurate forms of forecasting, sales-based forecasting is still the backbone of most retail organizations.

 Sales Forecast Pros and Cons